 The Company Agreement

 This agreement details how the company will be run.
-It describes the duties, responsibilities and rights of investors and the manager.
+It describes the duties, responsibilities, and rights of investors and the manager.
 The Company Agreement includes in detail how the company will operate, how meetings and votes will be held, how cash distributions will be made and when, where to access project books and records, and more.
-It’s a legal document where all parties must agree and adhere to in order to participate in the investment.
+It’s a legal document that all parties must agree to and adhere to in order to participate in the investment.

 The Subscription Booklet